Zelda-Universe/Tingle/INSTALL.md

         	support = support/
         	versiontag =
         ```
-    * Install database migration creation framework tool
+    * Install database migration creation framework tool, and run it.
       * Install Ruby
         * I was using 2.4.1.
       * Install RubyGems